PowerShell/Community-Blog/Posts/2021/10/crescendo-configuration.md

                     vssadmin Resize ShadowStorage /For=C: /On=C: /MaxSize=20%
 ```

-Th `vssadmin Resize ShadowStorage` command has three required parameters, but the third parameter
+The `vssadmin Resize ShadowStorage` command has three required parameters, but the third parameter
 `/MaxSize` can take three different types of input.
 In PowerShell, we prefer fixed types for
 parameter values.
 We can solve this by creating three different parameters, each used in a
 different parameter set.

 The following JSON defines the `Resize-VssShadowStorage` cmdlet.
 The definition starts with the
 required properties and some help information.
-The difference starts with the parameter definitions.
+This definition also has **SupportsShouldProcess**
-Also, this definition has **SupportsShouldProcess** set to `true`.
-With this property, Crescendo
+set to `true`.
+With this property, Crescendo adds the `[SupportsShouldProcess()]` attribute to the
-adds the `[SupportsShouldProcess()]` attribute to the cmdlet, which automatically adds the `-WhatIf`
+cmdlet, which automatically adds the `-WhatIf` and `-Confirm` parameters.

-and `-Confirm` parameters.
+The interesting part starts in the parameter definitions.

 ```json
   {